wcpos/docs/docs/settings/pos-access.md

 ---
 title: POS Access
 description: Using the POS Access settings, store owners can grant or remove user privileges to the Point of Sale system.
-tags: access, administrator, capabilities, cashier, privileges, roles, shop-manager, users
+tags:
+	- access
+	- administrator
+	- capabilities
+	- cashier
+	- privileges
+	- roles
+	- shop-manager
+	- users
 ---

 Using the POS Access settings, store owners can grant or remove user privileges to the Point of Sale system.